 \textbf{Graph Transfer Learning.} Traditionally, transfer learning is a more wide-ranging concept and involves transferring knowledge across distribution changes and diverse tasks.
-Compared to the focus of this survey -- graph learning under distribution shifts, graph transfer learning does not exclusively focus on addressing distribution shifts, but also includes leveraging knowledge acquired from one task to enhance performance in another context.
+In contrast to the focus of this survey—graph learning under distribution shifts—graph transfer learning is not solely concerned with addressing distribution shifts.
+It also includes leveraging learned representations, model parameters, or structural patterns gained from one task to enhance performance in a different task.